 National Environmental Policy Act (NEPA): Upon review of the Department of the Army Permit application and other supporting documentation, the Corps has made a preliminary determination that the project neither qualifies for a Categorical Exclusion nor requires the preparation of an Environmental Impact Statement for the purposes of NEPA.
 At the conclusion of the public comment period, the Corps will assess the environmental impacts of the project in accordance with the requirements of the National Environmental Policy Act of 1969 (42 U.S.C. §§ 4321-4347), the Council on Environmental Quality's Regulations at 40 C.F.R.
 Parts 1500-1508, and the Corps Regulations at 33 C.F.R.
 Part 325.
-The final NEPA analysis will normally address the direct, indirect, and cumulative impacts that result from regulated activities within the jurisdiction of the Corps and other non-regulated activities the Corps determines to be within its purview of federal control and responsibility to justify an expanded scope of analysis for NEPA purposes.
+The final NEPA analysis will normally address the direct, indirect, and cumulative impacts that result from regulated activities within the jurisdiction of the Corps other non-regulated activities the Corps and determines to be within its purview of federal control and responsibility to justify an expanded scope of analysis for NEPA purposes.
 The final NEPA analysis will be incorporated in the decision documentation that provides the rationale for issuing or denying a Department of the Army Permit for the project.
-The final NEPA analysis and supporting documentation will be on file with the San Francisco District, Regulatory Division.
+The final NEPA analysis and supporting documentation will be on file with the San Francisco District.
+Regulatory Division.

 Endangered Species Act (ESA): Section 7(a)(2) of the ESA of 1973, as amended (16 U.S.C. § 1531 et seq.), requires federal agencies to consult with either the U.S. Fish and Wildlife Service (USFWS) or the National Marine Fisheries Service (NMFS) to insure actions authorized, funded, or undertaken by the agency are not likely to jeopardize the continued existence of any federally-listed species or result in the adverse modification of designated critical habitat.
-Based on this review, the Corps has made a determination that the preliminary following federally-listed species and designated critical habitat: California coast Chinook salmon (Oncorhvnchus tshawytscha), north coast steelhead trout (Oncorhynchus mykiss), southern Oregon northern California coast coho salmon (Oncorhynchus kisutch), North American green sturgeon (Acipenser medirosrtis), eulachon (Thaleichthys pacificus), and tidewater goby (Eucyclogobius newberryi) may be affected but are not likely to be adversely affected by the proposed dredging.
+Based on this review, the Corps has made a preliminary determination that the following federally-listed species and designated critical habitat are present at the project location or in its vicinity, and may be affected by project implementation.